Families

 Amanda Bavlnka

 Photo of Amanda BavlnkaAmanda was born and raised in Chippewa Falls, Wisconsin.
 She has a Bachelor of Science in Sociology and Psychology from Winona State University.
-Amanda was born deaf, but her parents did not discover this until she was ten months old.
-Her parents took sign language classes with her and she uses ASL as her main mode of communication.
+Amanda was born deaf, but her parents did not discover this until she was 10 months old.
+Her parents took sign language classes with her, and she uses ASL as her main mode of communication.

 Amanda became a Deaf Mentor in April of 2015.
-She decided to become one because she wants to help parents communicate with their Deaf children; to help families include their Deaf children in their everyday lives instead of feeling left out.
-Amanda also works as a Special Education Program Assistant as well as a Deafblind Intervener.
+She decided to become a mentor because she wants to help parents communicate with their Deaf children and wants to help families include their deaf children in their everyday lives instead of feeling left out.
+Amanda also works as a special education program assistant and a Deafblind intervener.
 Amanda’s favorite hobby is reading.
 She also loves going camping and spending time with her daughter.

 Metro Region